TABLE OF CONTENTS

 Economics Research

 Students will use college-level economic theory and models to analyze the financial impact on the global economy.
-The economic tutor will provide students with the models and tools necessary to write an economic research paper.
+The economic instructor will provide students with the models and tools necessary to write an economic research paper.
 The economic research project encourages students to integrate their acquired knowledge of economic theory, phenomenon, data, and policy.

 Tags: